 Logical Data Modeling

-The core of the Cassandra data modeling methodology is logical data modeling.
+The core of the Cassandra data modelling methodology is logical data modelling.
 A conceptual data model is mapped to a logical data model based on queries defined in an application workflow.
-This query-driven conceptual to logical mapping is defined by data modeling principles, mapping rules, and mapping patterns.
+This query-driven conceptual to logical mapping is defined by data modelling principles, mapping rules, and mapping patterns.

 Data Modeling Principles